-Yes, it is possible to sue Uber if you were in an accident as a passenger in Allentown, PA.
-Unfortunately, Ubers experience car accidents just like any other vehicle.
-After such an accident, you’ll need an experienced Allentown car accident lawyer at Munley Law to help with your accident claim.
+It is possible to sue Uber if you were in an accident as a passenger, and an experienced Allentown car accident lawyer from Munley Law will be a great help with your claim.

 Understanding Rideshare Accident Liability and Passenger Rights